browserengineering/book/book/skipped.md

     example of multi-phase layout, and real browsers have much more complex sets of layout phases.

-Browser UIs and Developer tools
+Browser UIs and Developer Tools
 ===============================

 A real browser has a *much* more complex and powerful "browser